wmorgan/dcos-docs/1.7/usage/cli/update.md

 # Upgrade the CLI

 You can upgrade an existing DC/OS CLI installation to the latest build.
+Before running this command, make sure you've run `source bin/env-setup` in your environment.

 1. From your DC/OS CLI installation directory, enter this command to update the DC/OS CLI:

+    ```bash
     $ sudo pip install -U dcoscli
+    ```

 # Downgrade the CLI